Sagelt/beyond/index.md

 claws, wings of sapphire feathers, an all-seeing third eye, etc.).
 When you emerge from prayer, you permanently gain that physical feature.

+#### ( ) Gods of Small Things

+When you have time to pray over a relic your deity will tell you where it came from, who made it, and how you could use it to further your deity's cause.

 ## Bonds

 You start with three bonds from the list.
 Roll 1d10+10 for each.
 When